Ciara: 2012–2013: Ciara and further acting

-During an interview with Sway in the Morning in February 2012, Ciara revealed that she would be taking her time recording her fifth studio album, stating: "It's just really about the vibe, and I'll just tell you that it's a good vibe going.
+During an interview with Sway in the Morning in February 2012, Ciara revealed that she would be taking her time recording her fifth studio album, "It's just really about the vibe, and I'll just tell you that it's a good vibe going.
 It's really important for me to take my time with this record and it's important for the whole team.
 It's really, really good energy."
 She has been working on the album with a number of producers and songwriters, including Hit-Boy, Soundz, Diane Warren, Tricky Stewart, and The Underdogs.
 In an interview, Ciara said "I worked with some people that are very fresh, which I'm excited about...
 When it comes to artists, when it comes to writers, when it comes to producers, I really wanted to push.
 We pretty much reached out and worked with a lot of people that I've never worked with before, which is really fun."

 During a press conference with MTV in May 2012, Ciara announced her fifth studio album would be titled One Woman Army and said the lead single, "Sweat", would be out very soon.
 The single, which features rapper 2 Chainz, premiered online on June 4, 2012, and was to be released via iTunes on June 19, 2012.
 However, the release of the single was scrapped at the last minute for unknown reasons.
 On August 13, 2012, Ciara revealed that the official lead single for the album would be titled "Sorry".
 On September 13, 2012, the official music video for "Sorry" was premiered on BET's 106 & Park as well as VEVO.
 "Sorry" was made available for purchase as a digital download on September 25, 2012, and impacted U.S. Urban contemporary and Rhythmic radio stations on October 9, 2012.
 In the United States, "Sorry" reached a peak at 40 on the U.S. Billboard Hot R&B/Hip-Hop Songs chart while charting at number 22 on Billboard's Bubbling Under Hot 100 Singles chart listing of the top 25 songs that have yet to enter the Billboard Hot 100.

-On October 21, 2012, Rap-Up magazine posted a behind-the-scenes sneak peek of "Got Me Good", the second single from the album.
+On October 21, 2012, a magazine, Rap-Up, posted a behind-the-scenes sneak peek of "Got Me Good", the second single from the album.
 The song and video, which was directed by Joseph Kahn, premiered on the Sony JumboTron in Times Square in New York City on October 25, 2012.
 The single was released via digital download on November 6, 2012.
 "Got Me Good" impacted rhythmic radio on November 13, and mainstream radio on December 4.